 2014 - 2018 PhD Quantitative Psychology

 Grodin, E. N.,Montoya, A. K., Bujarski, S., & Ray, L. A. (in press).
 Modeling motivation for alcohol in humans using traditional and machine learning approaches.
 Addiction Biology, OnlineFirst.
-[Preprint]
+[PDF]

-Montoya, A. K., & Edwards, M. C. (in press).
+Montoya, A. K., & Edwards, M. C. (2021).
 Cautions on using model fit to choose number of factors in exploratory factor analysis.Educational and Psychological Measurement, OnlineFirst.
-[Preprint]
+[PDF]

 Montoya, A. K. & Jeon, M. (2019).
 MIMIC models for testing uniform and non-uniform differential item